MorpheusAIs/Docs/!KEYDOCS README FIRST!/Capital Providers, MOR20, TCM/Techno Capital Machine (TCM).md

 This proposal for a Techno Capital Machine is meant to create a platform for developers to create and deploy their software.
 It does so in a way so that the TCM first handles all the infrastructure and payments before rewarding the developer based on the popularity of the program.

 The Morpheus community is leveraging this framework of the Techno Capital Machine (TCM) and using it to accelerate the development of Decentralized AI.
 Beyond AI development, the TCM concept is pertinent to all Smart Contracts, Decentralized Applications, and Web3 programs.
-See a link to the detailed tokenomics here: [Whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md).
+The detailed tokenomics in in [Whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md).

 The model has been well validated during the Morpheus Fair Launch, with over $200 Million USD of stETH Contributed in the first 10 days of the project.

 The term Techno Capital Machine is inspired by renowned philosopher [Beff Jezos](https://twitter.com/BasedBeffJezos) and has been first implemented by the Morpheus community.

-## Tl;dr
+## TL;DR
 - Developer launches an open source project using the Techno Capital Machine.
 - Using TCM, the developer deploys a native token to power their project.
 - Users staking stETH can choose to allocate their yield to projects.